sgarciac/atproto-links/link_aggregator/readme.md

 # link_aggregator

-major todos
+some todos

 - [x] find links and write them to rocksdb
 - [x] handle account active status
 - [x] handle account deletion
+- [ ] handle account privacy setting? (is this a bsky nsid config and should that matter?)
 - [x] move ownership of canonical seq to an owned non-atomic
 - [x] custom path for db storage
-- [ ] handle account privacy setting? (is this a bsky nsid config and should that matter?)
 - [x] api server to look up backlink count
 - [ ] other useful endpoints for the api server
   - [ ] show all nisd/path links to target